githublior/Unsupervised_ML_for_Hyperspectral_imaging/README.md

 - dbg = 0  - debugging tool.

-for preprocessing the data before applying cell segmentation , use preprocess_tissue(data, whitening) , whitening being a boolean . the repository doesn’t contain the tissue I worked on, as well as the manually labelled ground truth, but they are available on a USB key, whenever requested to me .
+For preprocessing the data before applying cell segmentation , use preprocess_tissue(data, whitening) , whitening being a boolean .

+The repository doesn’t contain the tissue I worked on, as well as the manually labelled ground truth, but they are available on a USB key, whenever requested to me .